honeysungra/springboot-interview-questions/Interview question Part 1.md

 #### 8. Embedded servlet container support: Spring Boot provides out-of-the-box support for embedded servlet containers like Tomcat, Jetty, and Undertow, making it easy to run web applications.

-#### Q4.
+### Q4.
 Mention the advantages of Spring Boot?

-Spring Boot offers several advantages that make it a popular choice for developing Java applications:
+Answer:- Spring Boot offers several advantages that make it a popular choice for developing Java applications:

 #### 1. Simplified configuration: Spring Boot uses sensible defaults and provides auto-configuration, reducing the need for manual configuration and boilerplate code.